 Lice; Anopluras or sucking lice and Mallophagas or chewing lice are two common sub orders present on dog skin.
 A lice infestation is less common in dogs, but many breeds with long hair are more susceptible.
 It is estimated that 7.4% of anemia (low red blood cell count) cases in pet dogs are caused by lice.

-effective but with caution for skin sensitivity.
-Regular baths,
+Usually a topical or a localized treatment plan is effective but with caution for skin sensitivity.
+Regular baths, grooming and nursing can improves the condition.

 Anti-parasitic drugs are also used for the eradication of dog skin parasites.
 Ivermectin, Melbemycin, Moxidectin, Selamectin & Nintenpyram are some examples of those drugs.
 These drugs can have side effects.
 Other drugs, like anti allergic, corticosteroids & antibiotics are used for flea allergy, recovery and secondary infections respectively.